kct2020/goutpal-com-skeleventy/site/tophi/index.md

 layout: post
 date: 2022-01-01T00:00:00Z
 meta_description: Tophi are a sign that your gout is dangerous.
-See how they affect diagnosis, uric acid treatment, and your quiality of life.
+See how they affect diagnosis, uric acid treatment, and your quality of life.
 title: Gouty Tophi Section
 image_alt: Tophi & Gout Facts
 sub_heading: The Gouty Tophi Section explains all aspects of tophaceous gout.